Learn to rank your website higher in the search results for more traffic! Sign up for my free SEO workshop!

 Strategy 3 For Growing Your Instagram: A Killer Feed

-In 2015 we all experimented with various Instagram filers, photo borders, crops and grainy cellphone images.
+In 2015 we all experimented with various Instagram filters, photo borders, crops and grainy cellphone images (Nashville, Kelvin…am I ringing any bells)?

-The competitive landscape of Instagram means your images need to look like they could be professional.
+The competitive landscape of Instagram means your Instagram posts need to look like they could be professional.
 This doesn’t mean you need to hire a photographer to follow you around, but it does mean you should learn a little bit of basic photo editing!

 I want to show you a before and after of one of my Instagram images.
 While I do edit some of my images with Photoshop and Lightroom, I also edit many of them with free apps on my phone!